binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 Check out the [BSIMM Code Review](https://www.bsimm.com/online/ssdl/cr/) for some good ideas.

-#### Why?
+#### Why? {#web-applications-development-practices-code-review-why}

 Because when humans are in creative mode, we often struggle to see the defects in our own creation.
-That is why tightly knit teams are a force to be reckoned with.
+That is why tightly knit teams with high morale (as discussed in the people chapter under the "Morale, Productivity and Engagement Killers" sections) are a force to be reckoned with.
+We are all watching each others backs.
 We are good at seeing faults in others and their creations.
 That is why we really do need each other.
 Never underestimate this blindness in us all and that we have a very powerful mitigation tool in the team.
 Use it.

 #### Linting, Static Analysis